backdrop-contrib/ip_geoloc/README.txt

 under A and B below.

-A. Present and future: reporting and mapping of location information about guests visiting after you enabled IP Geolocation
+A. Present and future: reporting and mapping of location information about guests visiting after you enabled IPGV&M

 1. Install and enable like any other module, use Drush if you wish.
 Remain connected to the internet.